-- You must officially register for two major programs by filing the Student Information Card with the Academic Advisement Center.
+- You must officially register for two major programs by filing the Student Information Card with the Office of Academic Advising and Accessibility.
 That form must be approved and signed by advisors from both departments.

 - Electing the double major means you must meet the related course requirements of each of the disciplines, unless they are identical.
 If that’s the case, a related course may be used to fulfill requirements for both disciplines.

 - Your senior learning community should be in your primary major.